TechGrounds-Cloud8/cloud8-yismailmo/Azure_cloud/week-5-Azure/SharedResponsibiltyModel.md

 • For on-premises solutions, the customer is both accountable and responsible for all aspects of security and operations.

-• For IaaS solutions, the elements such as buildings, servers, networking hardware, and the hypervisor should be managed by the platform vendor.
+• For IaaS solutions, the elements such as buildings, servers, networking hardware, and the hypervisor should be managed by the platform Cloud service provider(CSP).
 The customer is responsible or has a shared responsibility for securing and managing the operating system, network configuration, applications, identity, clients, and data.

 • PaaS solutions build on IaaS deployments, and the provider is additionally responsible to manage and secure the network controls.
 The customer is still responsible or has a shared responsibility for securing and managing applications, identity, clients, and data.

-• For SaaS solutions, a vendor provides the application and abstracts customers from the underlying components.
+• For SaaS solutions, a CSP provides the application and abstracts customers from the underlying components.
 Nonetheless, the customer continues to be accountable; they must ensure that data is classified correctly, and they share a responsibility to manage their users and end-point devices.

 ![sharedrespmodel](../../00_includes/SharedResponmodel.png)